Located: Administration Building, B204

 Monday-Friday: 8:00 am–5:00 pm

-From the moment a new student enrolls in their first course, to the day a graduate moves on to a career or transfer college, the Student Success Center staff fosters personal growth, educational development and career and life planning.
+From the moment a new student enrolls in their first course to the day a graduate moves on to a career or transfers college, the Student Success Center staff fosters personal growth, educational development, and career and life planning.

 Students can schedule appointments for advising or counseling sessions online.

-An important part of each student’s academic career is meeting with an academic advisor discuss academic planning.
-Students are strongly encouraged to meet with their assigned advisor throughout their college years to ensure sufficient progress towards a degree or certificate.
+Meeting with an academic advisor to discuss academic planning is an important part of each student’s academic career.
+Students are strongly encouraged to meet with their assigned advisor throughout their college years to ensure sufficient progress toward a degree or certificate.

-Students may be referred to career services in the community for resume writing, researching occupations and career development.
-Students may review available job listings online.
+Students may be referred to career services in the community for resume writing, research of occupations, and career development.
+They may also review available job listings online.

-Sussex welcomes students from all over the globe and provides assistance with the admissions and registration process for International students.
+Sussex welcomes students from all over the globe and assists International students with the admissions and registration process.

-Transfer information, including transfer agreements, transfer scholarships, transfer fairs and internet access to U.S. college sites, is available in the Student Success Center.
+The Student Success Center provides transfer information, including agreements, scholarships, fairs, and internet access to U.S. college sites.
 Local colleges provide Instant Decision Transfer Days on the Sussex campus.
 Counselors use NJ Transfer, a web-based articulation system for transfer within NJ.
-Students should work closely with their counselor to ensure they are following the guidelines of the NJ Statewide Transfer Agreement.
+Students should work closely with their counselor to ensure they follow the NJ Statewide Transfer Agreement guidelines.

 Student Accessibilities Services (SAS) provides services for students who require academic or facilities accommodations to fulfill their higher education goals.